mdn/browser-compat-data/docs/data-guidelines/index.md

 This guideline was proposed in [#7332](https://github.com/mdn/browser-compat-data/pull/7332).

+## `"partial_implementation"` requires an affirmative `"version_added"`

+The `partial_implementation` property qualifies an affirmative support statement.
+If you set `"partial_implementation": true`, then set the `version_added` property to a string describing the version that introduced partial support.

+This guideline was proposed in [#17861](https://github.com/mdn/browser-compat-data/pull/17861).

 ## Non-functional defined names imply `"partial_implementation"`

 If a browser recognizes an API name, but the API doesn’t have any discernable behavior, use `"partial_implementation": true` instead of `"version_added": false`, as if the feature has non-standard support, rather than no support.